Other Names: river bream, redbellies, robins, or longear sunfish

 The redbreast fish is the brightest of all sunfish species.
 Even though the females are less colorful than the males, they still have pale red or yellowish breasts and a dark lateral line that breaks into blotches.
 The males have many colors; orange, yellow, or red.
 It is an olive color that blends into a blue tinge bronze with a yellow belly and blue streaks on the cheek on the back and upper side.
 These fish are relatively small; most measure slightly less or sometimes more than ten inches and weigh just over a pound.
 Compared to most sunfish species, redbreasts take longer to grow and reach six inches after three years.

 The name “longear” describes their long dark opercular ear flap.
-This ear flap is the most reliable feature you can use to distinguish them from other sunfish.
+This ear flap is the most reliable feature to distinguish them from other sunfish.
 The “redbreast” name merely describes the male, whereas both sexes have elongated, dark, and narrow gill cover extensions.

 Redbreast Sunfish Habitat

 The redbreast sunfish diet is more varied than all other sunfishes.
-It prefers bottom-dwelling food organisms like snails, insect larvae, clams, small fish, and crayfish.
+Like its Bullhead Catfish counterpart, it prefers bottom-dwelling food organisms like snails, insect larvae, clams, small fish, and crayfish.
 Sometimes it eats small minnows, crawdads, and mollusks when available.

 The redbreast sunfish reproduce by constructing circular beds like other sunfish.
-Their beds are generally more spaced as opposed to the clustered beds of bluegills.
+Their beds are generally more spaced than the clustered beds of bluegills.
 They prefer to spawn in waters three feet deep and adjacent to objects like snags and stamps.

 Sometimes they can occupy spawning beds that other sunfishes have abandoned.